Sleeping in Airports

 Pro-Tip: Once your free session is over, you can start it again for free after watching another commercial.
 You can repeat this as many times as you want.

-• Baby Care Facilities – Lactation rooms equipped with hand-washing stations, outlets, comfy seating, artwork and a child seat are available.
-All locations are airside: Terminal 1 West Rotunda (Alaska, Frontier), 2nd level, across from the elevator • Terminal 1 East Rotunda (Southwest Airlines Gates 3-10), ground level • Terminal 2 West, 2nd level, near Gates 34-35.
+Baby Care Facilities – Lactation rooms with hand-washing stations, outlets, comfy seating, artwork and a child’s seat are available.
+All locations are airside: Terminal 1 West Rotunda, Second Level, across from the elevator • Terminal 1 East Rotunda (Southwest Airlines Gates 3-10), Ground Level • Terminal 2 West, Second Level, near Gates 34-35.

-• Information Desk – For information and assistance, flag down one of the friendly and knowledgeable Volunteer Airport Ambassadors roaming the airport.
+Information Desk – For information and assistance, flag down one of the friendly and knowledgeable Volunteer Airport Ambassadors roaming the airport.
 They are easy to spot by their green polo shirts that say “AIRPORT INFORMATION” on the back.
-These ambassadors also staff two Information Centers located in the Baggage Claim areas of both terminals.
+These ambassadors also staff two Information Desks located in the Baggage Claim areas of both terminals.
+There is also an airside Information Desk on the second level of Terminal 2.

 Money

-• ATMs / Cash Machines – Need cash?
-ATMs, operated by Bank of America, are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+- ATMs / Cash Machines – Need cash?
+ATMs operated by Bank of America are available.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
-Locations:
+Locations: Landside and Airside in both terminals.

-• Meditation Room – Location: Terminal 2, Airside.
+Reflection Room – Location: Terminal 2, Landside, next to the security checkpoint.
 Hours: unknown.

 Bus